danchoi/jsonxlsx/README.md

 # jsonxlsx

-Transforms a standard JSON format to a Excel xlsx document
+Transforms a standard JSON format to a Excel xlsx document.

+This project is experimental; jsonxlsx's xlsx output has not been tested with Excel, only with OpenOffice.

 ## Install